dequelabs/axe-core/doc/developer-guide.md

 #### Matches Function

-Custom `matches` functions are executed against each node which matches the Rule's `selector` and receive a single parameter named `node`, which is the Node to test.
-The function must return either `true` or `false`.
+Custom `matches` functions are executed against each node which matches the Rule's `selector` and receive two parameters:

+* `node` – node, the DOM Node to test
+* `virtualNode`– object, the virtual DOM representation of the node.
+See [virtualNode documentation](#virtual-nodes) for more.

+The matches function must return either `true` or `false`.
 Common functions are provided as `commons`.
 [See the data-table matches function for an example.](../lib/rules/data-table-matches.js)

 ### Checks